nino-b/Namaste-React/assignments/episode02/notes.md

-<h1>What is a difference between package-lock.json and package.json?</h1>

-<h2>package.json</h2>

-<h3>Purpose:</h3> This file holds various metadata relevant to the project.
-It's used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
-It can include the project's name, version, scripts, dependencies, devDependencies, and more.
-<h3>Dependencies:</h3> In package.json, the dependencies are listed with version ranges.
-This means you're not specifying exact versions of each package, but rather a range of versions that are acceptable for your project.
-When you run npm install, npm will install the latest versions of the packages that satisfy these version ranges.
-<h3>Human-Edited:</h3> This file is often manually edited by developers when they want to add or update dependencies, scripts, and other project metadata.

-<h2>package-lock.json</h2>

-<h3>Purpose:</h3> The package-lock.json file is automatically generated when you run npm install.
-Its main role is to lock the versions of your project's dependencies (and the dependencies of those dependencies, and so on) to ensure that every install results in the exact same file structure in the node_modules directory, regardless of when or where you install the packages.
-<h3>Dependencies:</h3> Unlike package.json, package-lock.json contains exact versions of each package that was installed, including the dependencies of these packages.
-This ensures that every installation, across different machines and environments, is identical.
-<h3>Automatically Generated and Updated:</h3> You generally don't manually edit this file.
-It's automatically updated by npm whenever the node_modules tree changes, for example, when you install, update, or remove packages.

-<h1>node_modules folder</h1>

-<h3>Dependency Storage:</h3> The node_modules folder stores the packages that your project depends on to run.
-These dependencies are defined in your project's package.json file under dependencies and devDependencies.

-<h3>Hierarchical Structure:</h3> If the packages you install have their own dependencies, npm installs these within the node_modules directory of the respective package, creating a nested structure.
-This is how npm manages and resolves dependencies' versions for each package individually.

-<h3>Size and Depth:</h3> The node_modules directory can become quite large and deeply nested, especially for large projects with many dependencies.
-This can sometimes lead to challenges with file system limitations on certain operating systems.

-<h3>Not Version Controlled:</h3> Typically, the node_modules directory is not included in version control (e.g., Git).
-Instead, the package.json and package-lock.json files are used to manage and share dependency information, allowing anyone who checks out the project to install the exact same dependencies by running npm install.

-<h3>Recreation:</h3> If the node_modules directory is deleted or if you clone a project without one, running npm install will recreate the node_modules directory based on the current state of package.json and package-lock.json, installing all necessary packages as specified.

 <h1>What are transitive dependencies?</h1>
 Transitive dependencies in the context of software development and package management are the dependencies of the dependencies within your project.
 To put it simply, if your project depends on Package A, and Package A depends on Package B, then Package B is a transitive dependency of your project.